syyePhenomenol/HollowKnight.MapModS/README.md

     - You can also control whether persistent items are always showing or not.

 ## Transition Mode
-- Check out the [MapModS Legend](./MAPLEGEND.md) for more details on what the colors/brightness of each room indicate.
+- Check out the [Map Legend](./MAPLEGEND.md) for more details on what the colors/brightness of each room indicate.
 - Hover over the selected room and press your bound `Menu Select` button to find a path.
 If successful, the path route will be displayed.
 You can try again to change the start/final transition to what you want.
 - The route will also be visible from the Quick Map, and in-game based on the below toggle.
 As you make the correct transitions, those transitions will get cleared from the route.
 - The Quick Map also shows the list of unchecked and visited transitions for the current room.